MrBunnyGithub/ECDSA_Node/readme.md

   I have fixed the below bug:

-  If you are going to use this code please reference me, Mr Bunny & my GitHUb
+  If you are going to use this code please reference me, Mr Bunny & my Github.

+  Bug:

-  When sending the signature Array from client to the server, the array is converted to a json format, we must convert this to an array, and finally copy the array to a new Uint8Array.
+  When sending the signature Array from client to the server, the array is converted to a json format.

   If this isnt done this error message will occur:
   TypeError: Signature.fromCompact: Expected string or Uint8Array

+  Bug Fix:
+  We must convert this to an array, and finally copy the array to a new Uint8Array.

    app.post("/send", (req, res) =>